 - 8. Establish, implement and review organisational policies and processes for the effective management of gifts, benefits and hospitality that comprehensively address these minimum accountabilities. - 9.
 Establish and maintain a register for gifts, benefits and hospitality offered to public officials that, at a minimum, records sufficient information to effectively monitor, assess and report on these minimum accountabilities. - 10.
-Communicate and make clear within the organisation that a breach of the gifts, benefits and hospitality policies or processes may constitute a breach of binding codes of conduct and may constitute criminal or corrupt conduct, and may result in disciplinary action.
+Communicate and make clear within the organisation that a breach of the gifts, benefits and hospitality policies or processes may constitute a breach of binding codes of conduct and may constitute criminal or corrupt conduct, and may result in disciplinary action. - 11.
+Establish and communicate a clear policy position to business associates on the offering of gifts, benefits and hospitality to employees, including possible consequences for a business associate acting contrary to the organisation's policy position.
+This must take into consideration any whole of Victorian Government supplier codes of conduct. - 12.
+Report at least annually to the Finance, Audit and Risk Committee on the administration and quality control of its gifts, benefits and hospitality policy, processes and register.
+This report must include analysis of the organisation's gifts, benefits and hospitality risks (including repeat

-Review & Update by: 18/03/2022 Last Reviewed: 18/03/2019 ORG-G 1.0 Version Changed: 18/03/2019 First Issue Date: 17/11/2011 Page 17 of 18 Prompt Doc No: BCRH0000881 v6.0 UNCONTROLLED WHEN DOWNLOADED orate PRH:
+Review & Update by: 03/09/2023 Last Reviewed: 03/09/2020 ORG-G 1.0 Version Changed: 03/09/2020 First Issue Date: 17/11/2011 Page 15 of 17 Prompt Doc No: BCRH0000881 v7.0 UNCONTROLLED WHEN DOWNLOADED offers from the same source and offers from business associates), risk mitigation measures and any proposed improvements.

+PRH: